Log Analytics frequently asked questions

-Log Analytics is currently in preview and the prices below reflect a 50% preview discount.
-The service is offered in three tiers: Free, Standard and Premium.
-The free tier has a limit on the amount of data ingested daily.
-The Standard and Premium tiers do not have a limit on the amount of data ingested daily.
+Azure Log Analytics is offered in two tiers: free and paid.
+The free tier has a limit on the amount of data collected daily.
+The paid tier doesn’t have a limit on the amount of data collected daily.

-- What determines the amount of data sent to the Log Analytics Service?
+- What determines the amount of data sent to Log Analytics?

 - Can I use Log Analytics if I don’t have Operations Manager?

 Yes.
-You can configure individual computers to send data to Log Analytics using only an agent, without the need of an Operations Manager management server.
-Learn how to connect Windows computers to Log Analytics.
+You can configure individual computers to send data to Azure Log Analytics using only an agent, without the need of an Operations Manager management server.

 - Are there changes I need to make to my on-premises environment?

-No. You can use Log Analytics using only the Log Analytics Agent on the servers or VMs you’d like to onboard.
+No. You can use Azure Log Analytics by only using the Log Analytics agent on the servers or virtual machines that you’d like to onboard.

-- Does onboarding to the Log Analytics service impact the performance of my on-premises Operations Manager environment?
+- Does onboarding to Log Analytics service affect the performance of my on-premises Operations Manager environment?

-The Log Analytics service does not impact the operational database or data warehouse.
+Azure Log Analytics doesn’t affect the operational database or data warehouse.
 Log Analytics doesn’t use any on-premises data store—data is sent directly to the Log Analytics service in the cloud from the Operations Manager management server.

 - What data types do you collect?

-The Azure Log Analytics workspace is the level at which data is collected.
-Each Log Analytics workspace is unique and can have multiple Microsoft and Organizational accounts associated with it, and each user account can have multiple Log Analytics workspaces.
-To learn more about the Log Analytics Workspace, see Create a Log Analytics Workspace and Prepare Your Environment.
+An Azure Log Analytics workspace is the level where data is collected.
+Each Log Analytics workspace is unique and can have multiple Microsoft and organizational accounts associated with it, and each user account can have multiple Log Analytics workspaces.

 The data is stored in the Microsoft Azure North America datacenter.